Technial issue - NPWS contact centre and Enviroline phone services down

 Please note

-• The ground in the cave can be slippery, so please take care and wear sturdy shoes.
+• The ground in the cave can be slippery, so please take care.

-Let yourself be taken into a mystical underworld on a guided tour through Wollondilly Cave.
-It is the longest and most varied cave in the Wombeyan Caves network and stretches across an incredible five levels.
+Journey into a mystical underworld on a guided tour through Wollondilly Cave.
+It’s the longest, most varied cave in the Wombeyan Caves network and stretches across an incredible 5 levels.

-The cave walls will come alive before your eyes, sparkling throughout the five major chambers.
-It’s remarkable to think that the pathways through the cave were created by free-flowing streams and that the cave has been undergoing transformations for millions of years.
-Don’t forget to use the flash on your camera to capture the fascinating cave formations like stalactites and stalagmites you’ll see along the way.
+Learn about transformations that have taken place over millions of years inside the cave as you explore pathways created by free-flowing streams.
+The cave walls will come alive before your eyes, sparkling throughout its 5 major chambers.
+Don’t forget to use the flash on your camera to capture the stalactites, stalagmites and other fascinating cave formations you’ll see along the way.

 For directions, safety and practical information, see visitor info